openedx/openedx-events/docs/reference/real-life-use-cases.rst

 Cross-services communication
 ****************************

-The suggested strategy for cross-service communication efficiently in the Open edX ecosystem is through an event-based architecture implemented via the Event Bus.
+As mentioned in :doc:`../concepts/event-bus`, the suggested strategy for cross-service communication in the Open edX ecosystem is through an event-based architecture implemented via the Event Bus.
 This functionality used for asynchronous communication between services is built on top of sending Open edX Events (Open edX-specific Django signals) within a service.
-The Event Bus extends these signals, allowing them to be broadcast and handled across multiple services.
-For more details on the Event Bus,  please see `How to Start Using the Event Bus`_.
+For more details on the Event Bus,  please see :doc:`../how-tos/using-the-event-bus`.

-..
-TODO: replace event bus confluence page with native docs

 Here are some examples of how the Event Bus can be used to facilitate communication between IDAs: